graphcore/examples/nlp/gpt2/pytorch/README.md

 **Preprocess**

-We recommand to follow Nvidia's Megatron for data preprocessing and generated the training data, see <https://github.com/NVIDIA/Megatron-LM/tree/0ed2f6ac943560ab0a8a58b6628a669af8c250db#data-preprocessing>.
+We recommend to follow Nvidia's Megatron for data preprocessing and generated the training data, see <https://github.com/NVIDIA/Megatron-LM/tree/0ed2f6ac943560ab0a8a58b6628a669af8c250db#data-preprocessing>.

 ```bash
 git clone https://github.com/NVIDIA/Megatron-LM.git@0ed2f6ac943560ab0a8a58b6628a669af8c250db